wuzhiping/webspoon/README.md

 1. `biserver-ce/tomcat/lib` for CE or `Pentaho/server/biserver-ee/tomcat/lib` for EE.
 2. `webapps/spoon/WEB-INF/lib`, but not recommended because this folder is overwritten when upgrading `spoon.war`.

-# How to use (end-user perspective)

-The RAP (the underlying technology for webSpoon) supports most of the latest web browsers. webSpoon can also be used from smartphone/tablet.
-The detailed compatibility is described [here](http://www.eclipse.org/rap/noteworthy/3.0/).

-## Known issues

-- Welcome page does not show anything.
-- "Please Wait" dialog after the "Repository Connection" dialog won't close until it is manually moved or closed.
-- "Run Options" dialog after the "Run" button won't popup until the canvas area is clicked.
-- Not fully multi-session enabled (e.g., logging is shared across sessions).

 # How to develop (developer perspective)

 Spoon relies on SWT for UI widgets, which is great for being OS agnostic, but it only runs as a desktop app.